Birthday parties are great, but there’s something especially grand about a 50th birthday celebration.

 This week we’re having the pleasure of celebrating my Mom’s 50th birthday.
 In a way, it’s hard to imagine Mom being 50.
 She really does seem younger than that.
 Mom is always there to be an asset and help to us children in whatever way she can.
 Yesterday, I had the honor of taking her to a “surprise” ladies coffee break which we had planned on her behalf.

-Early that morning, I called Mom, asking her if I could take her on a little spin with the cart and pony at 1 p.m.
-Even though she didn’t say much, I know her mind started reeling, in an attempt to figure out what might be going on.
-At 1 o’clock, we took our pony, Candy (which Daniel had hitched up to the cart), and loaded Julia, Austin and Mom into the cart.
-Handing 10-month-old Austin to Mom, I took the reins; after all, she didn’t know where we were heading.
+Early that morning, I called Mom asking her if I could take her on a little spin with the cart and pony at 1 p.m.
+Even though she didn’t say much, I know her mind started reeling in an attempt to figure out what might be going on.
+At 1 o’clock, we took our pony Candy (which Daniel had hitched up to the cart) and loaded Julia, Austin and I and Mom into the cart.
+Handing 10-month-old Austin to Mom, I took the reins — after, all she didn’t know where we were heading!

-At the end of our driveway, instead of taking a left like I usually would, I took a right, which leads towards my uncle’s store.
-I also had intentions of taking a longer route to the birthday party in an attempt to fool her about where we were headed.
+At the end of our driveway, instead of taking a left like I usually would, I took a right, which leads toward my uncle’s store and had intentions of taking a longer route to the birthday party in an attempt to fool her of where we were headed.

 “Are you sure it wasn’t someone going home from the store?”
 I asked.

 “Yes, because it was Leah and Grandma!”
 (They live next to the store.)

 Laughing, we made a U-turn and headed the other direction.
 This time the joke was on me.